National Graphene Institute: History of the location

-The Institute was constructed on the former site of the Albert Club, which was a Victorian club that was located between Lawson Street and Clifford Street.
+The institute was constructed on the former site of the Albert Club, which was a Victorian club that was located between Lawson Street and Clifford Street.
 The club was established for the middle class German community that were involved in Manchester's cotton trade, and Friedrich Engels frequented it during his time in the city, becoming a member in 1842.
 The club was located on Clifford Street from 1842 prior to its relocation in 1859.
 The building was constructed by the architect Jeptha Pacey as his personal house, and it was fronted by formal gardens.
 It was later converted into a private social club, which was named after Albert, Prince Consort.

-More recently it had been re-purposed as Turkish public baths, and was later used as a hospital for women and children.
+In 1859 it was rebuilt by William Potter as one of England's first Victorian Turkish baths, remaining open until 1868 when it was used as an extension to the Manchester Southern Hospital for Women and Children.
 The building was demolished in the 1960s, and the site was used for the construction of the Lamb Building.

-The excavations that took place in February 2013 by Oxford Archaeology North, prior to the construction of the Institute, uncovered the remnants of the club building along with a row of five cellars belonging to 1830s terraced housing.
-A sink removed from the site has been incorporated into the Institute's new building.
-As the main clean room of the new building is now located 3 m below ground level, the remains of the Albert Club were not conserved.
+The excavations that took place in February 2013 by Oxford Archaeology North, prior to the construction of the institute, uncovered the remnants of the club building along with a row of five cellars belonging to 1830s terraced housing.
+A sink removed from the site has been incorporated into the institute's new building.The stone sink was plumbed in with both cold feed supply and waste pipework by A .Armstrong of Balfour Beatty who completed both the mechanical and Electrical installations throughout the new build of NGI As the main clean room of the new building is now located 3 m below ground level, the remains of the Albert Club were not conserved.